wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/1-introduction-design.md

 ### Email

-Email input is where you enter the e-mail address.
-The other inputs complement the use of Email input.
+Email input is where you enter the email address.
+The other inputs complement the use of email input.

 ### Number